inside-track/dtspec/README.md

 ````

-dtspec is an API that accepts a JSON blob for the test spec.
+dtspec is an API that accepts a JSON blob for the transformation spec.
 However, I strongly
 prefer to write specs in YAML and then convert them into JSON before passing them
 on to dtspec.
-To begin writing our test spec, we define the dtspec `version`, a `description`
+To begin writing our transform spec, we define the dtspec `version`, a `description`
-of the test spec, and then list out the `sources` and `targets`:
+of the transform spec, and then list out the `sources` and `targets`:

 ````yaml
 ---